clementfarabet/thwebterm/README.md

   in interpretable code blocks, _ala_ Mathematica/IPython.
   * that last point implies that we need more flexible code entries, where we can go back and forth to edit the code.
+  * ctrl+C: not working yet.
+It generates a INT signal, but it doesn't seem to do much for now.